-FOR IMMEDIATE RELEASE October 9, 2018 CONTACT: Koula Gianulias kgianulias@rs-e.com, (310) 795-9440
+FOR IMMEDIATE RELEASE November 8, 2018

+CONTACT: Koula Gianulias kgianulias@rs-e.com, (310) 795-9440

-REGISTRATION OPENS FOR 2019 SEISMIC RETROFIT GRANT PROGRAM \$3,000 Grants to Strengthen Older Houses Available in 70 High-Hazard Areas of the State
+LAST FIVE DAYS TO REGISTER FOR 2019 SEISMIC RETROFIT GRANTS \$3,000 Grants to Strengthen Older Houses Available in 70 High-Hazard Areas of State

-(SACRAMENTO) Registration opens today for the 2019 Earthquake Brace + Bolt (EBB) program, which offers eligible homeowners grants of up to \$3,000 for seismic retrofits to strengthen their older houses and make them more resistant to earthquake damage.
+(SACRAMENTO) Registration closes Tuesday at midnight for the 2019 Earthquake Brace + Bolt (EBB) program, which offers eligible homeowners grants of up to \$3,000 for seismic retrofits to strengthen their older houses and make them more resistant to earthquake damage.

-With \$3 million in funding from the California Earthquake Authority (CEA) and \$3 million from the Federal Emergency Management Agency (FEMA), EBB will offer 2,000 retrofit grants expanding into 18 additional high-hazard program areas and 76 additional ZIP Codes in 2019.
+With \$3 million in funding from the California Earthquake Authority (CEA) and \$3 million from the Federal Emergency Management Agency (FEMA), EBB will offer 2,000 retrofit grants in 18 additional high-hazard program areas and 76 additional ZIP Codes in 2019.
 For the first time, homeowners in cities including Alameda, Sonoma, San Jose, Santa Rosa, Richmond, Burbank and Pomona are eligible to apply for grants.

-"More than 1.2 million homes in high-seismic-hazard areas of the state are particularly vulnerable to earthquakes because of the type of construction," said Janiele Maffei, chief mitigation officer of CEA and executive director of EBB.
+"More than 1.2 million homes in high-seismic-hazard areas of the state are particularly vulnerable to earthquakes because of their type of construction," said Janiele Maffei, chief mitigation officer of CEA and executive director of EBB.
 "This program aims to reduce the number of California homes that will be severely damaged by the next big earthquake-and improve communities' ability to recover by increasing the probability that these homes remain safe and available for shelter."